prisma/prisma1/README.md

 ## Quickstart

-[Watch this 4 min tutorial](https://www.youtube.com/watch?v=20zGexpEitc) or follow the steps below to get started with Prisma.
+[Watch this 3-min tutorial](https://www.youtube.com/watch?v=CORQo5rooX8) or follow the steps below to get started with Prisma.

 #### 1. Install the CLI via NPM